pkdesign/OpenCanopyIcons/README.md

 # OpenCanopyIcons
-Contain a basic set of icons for use with OpenCanopy.
+Each set contain a basic set of icons for use with OpenCanopy.